rossbulat/ink-nft/README.md

    using AddressUtils for address;
 }
 ```
-* Events are declared inside an `Event` enum, whereas with Solidity we define our events separately, typing each as an `event`:
+* Events are declared inside the `!contract` macro, whereas with Solidity we define our events within a contract interface, typing each as an `event`:

 ```
 // Ink
-enum Event {
-   Transfer {
-      from: AccountId,
-      to: AccountId,
-      token_id: u64
+event Transfer { from: AccountId, to: AccountId, token_id: u64 }
-   },
-}

 // Solidity
 event Transfer(